joja67/manifest_xiaomi_lavender/README.md

 ## Credits

-sdm660 devs for their work
+* sdm660 devs for their work

-jimgsey for the manifest
+* jimgsey for the manifest

 ## Contact

-* If you want talk to me, here is my telegram: https://t.me/joja67
+* I am not a developer, only a Noob but if you want talk to me, here is my telegram: https://t.me/joja67